Ostorlab/KB/SECRETS_NETWORK_REVIEW/description.md

-The application is detected to contain secret credentials, like SSH keys, private certificate or private API keys.
+The application is detected to transmit secret credentials, like SSH keys, private certificate or private API keys over the network.

 Secrets can be split into 3 categories with different risk profiles: